Group members

 ![]() |

-Kubilay Demir Masters Student Kubilay was enrolled in the MSc. program in Ocean and Climate Physics at the University of Hamburg.
+Kubilay Demir Masters Student Kubilay was enrolled in the masters program in Ocean and Climate Physics at the University of Hamburg.
 His research, carried out jointly with Kai Logemann at Hereon, applied the principle of Physics Informed Neural Networks to oceanographic problems.
-He is now a PhD student at Hereon's Institute of Coastal research, working on nutrient cycle in ocean ecosystem models. |
+He is now a PhD student at Hereon's Institute of Coastal research, working on nutrient cycles in ocean ecosystem models. |